Marak/say.js/README.md

 ## Windows Notes

-Voice parameter is not yet available.
-Uses whatever default system voice is set, ignoring voice parameter.
+Speed parameter is not yet available.

 The `.export()` method is not available.